 - Read and respond to all communication from SAS.

 - Initiate contact with SAS in a timely manner as approved accommodations are not retroactive.

 - Follow registration, intake and accommodations request procedures

 - Provide current and appropriate documentation for each disability.

 - Follow SAS procedures when receiving accommodations including any procedures which require interaction with faculty or staff

 - Notify SAS if an approved accommodation is not working or is no longer needed.

 - Follow University procedures when filing a complaint.

 - Follow the University’s Code of Conduct.

-- Meet WSU’s qualifications, essential academic, and institutional standards which are expected of all students.
+- Meet Worcester State’s qualifications, essential academic, and institutional standards which are expected of all students.